 - 1 egg, large

-For apple filling, peel, core and cut apples into ⅛- to ¼-inch-thick slices.
-In a large bowl, gently toss together apples, granulated sugar, cornstarch, ½ tsp cinnamon, the ginger and nutmeg.
+- For apple filling, peel, core and cut apples into ⅛- to ¼-inch-thick slices.
+In a large bowl, gently toss together apples, granulated sugar, cornstarch, ½ teaspoon cinnamon, the ginger and nutmeg.

-In another bowl, combine nuts, butter, brown sugar and remaining ¼ tsp cinnamon.
+- In another bowl, combine nuts, butter, brown sugar and remaining ¼ teaspoon cinnamon.
 Fill crust with half of the apples, evenly sprinkle with nut mixture and top with remaining apples.